rwsmith1753/cnc-code-translator/README.md

 # cnc-code-translator
-Translate CNC code into readable text
-Run "mainT.py" to translate .txt file.
+Run "translate.py" to translate a .txt file

-"main.py" is still WIP -- GUI for creating a CNC txt file.
+Run "create.py" to launch gui for creating a .txt file of CNC code